sanjeet7271/JavaLearning/Interface.md

                                     }
                                  <br>
 - Access Modifier Default: In an access modifier, we don't declare the default keyword.
 The default keyword is only used in an interface to provide an implementation.
 Default Keyword is also used in a switch case; if no case matches, we print a message to the user.
-- Interface Diamond Problem Solution: package DiamondProblem;
+- Interface Diamond Problem Solution: {interfacename}.super.{methodname}
+      package DiamondProblem;

                        public interface InterfaceExample1 {